joelarson4/Thunder/index.md

 ------------------------
 Some of the below functions have arguments which will be found all over.
 Here is how you can interpret them

-* *duration* : A duration value.
-* *note*   : A string specifying a note in normal form.
-* *freq*   : A number reprezenting a Hz frequency.
-* *offset* : A positive or negative number of halfsteps to offset the supplied note.
 * *id*     : The id specified when the `create()` function was called for the object you would like to retrieve.
+* *duration* : Either a ThDuration created by `Th.normalizeDuration()` or a number specifying the number of beats in the current tempo.
+* *freq*   : A number reprezenting a Hz frequency, such as 440.
+* *note*   : A string specifying a note in normal form such as "A", "Bb", "C#".
+* *pitch*  : Generally can be either a frequency (if a number) or a note (if a string).

 *Th* : The root of Thunder